 Therapy starts with a thorough examination of the structure and function of the orofacial muscles.
-We evaluate lip and tongue position at rest, swallowing, breathing, jaw opening/closing, tongue frenum attachment, facial symmetry, posture, and lip strength, among other things.
+We evaluate lip and tongue position at rest, swallowing, breathing, jaw function, frenum attachments, facial symmetry, posture, and lip strength, among other things.
 Therapy is personalized to each individual's needs, based on the evaluation.
-It generally consists of half hours sessions with exercises to be performed at home on a daily basis.
-Sessions begin with once a week, then spread out over the course of approximately one year.
-We are retraining muscles that have not been used properly in a long time, if ever, so consistency is the key to success.
+It generally consists of half hour online sessions with exercises to be performed at home on a daily basis.
+Sessions begin with once a week, then spread out over the course of treatment.

 Thumb and finger sucking, extended pacifier use, nail biting, lip licking, and tongue sucking are just some of the parafunctional habits that can be detrimental to oral health.
 Sucking habits can lead to a high, narrow palate, flared front teeth, and open bite.
 Open bite makes it difficult to bite into foods with the front teeth, as the teeth do not touch.
 Positive reinforcement techniques are important to promote elimination of these habits, however, the child must be ready and willing to quit.

 Pre and Post Frenectomy

 If a patient is found to have a tight or short lingual frenum (tongue tie), therapy will be performed before and after the release.
 The lingual frenum or frenulum is the band of attachment under the tongue that may prevent the tongue from properly resting in the palate.
 Doing therapy prior to and after the release will improve the outcome of the tongue tie release and help to prevent reattachment as the tongue heals.

 What is the cost of treatment?